 First, let’s look at the blockchain itself.
 A blockchain is a network that stores the data received into it in chronological order in blocks.
 As soon as a transaction occurs on the blockchain network, it appears in the public domain of all network participants.
 Blocks of data are stored in a chain, and once they are added there, they cannot be changed.
 This makes the blockchain extremely difficult to breach and corrupt data.

 Blockchain applications are often referred to as decentralized applications, or DApps.
 DApps are based on the blockchain and have their unique features different from traditional apps.
-These are applications built on peer-to-peer decentralized networks.
-There is no centralized entity or single point of failure on the blockchain that would play the role of intermediary between users exchanging data or money.
+These are applications built on peer-to-peer blockchain networks.
+There is no centralized entity or single point of failure: the same blockchain data is copied across many blockchain nodes, with no intermediary between users exchanging data or money.

-The most popular blockchain app development platform is Ethereum since it offers smart contracts that are commonly used for DApp development.
+Among the popular blockchain platforms, Ethereum is the default for blockchain app development because it offers smart contracts that are commonly used for DApp development.
 Looking at the performance of this technology and overall blockchain app trends, we can assume that blockchain software development now is a promising idea.

 As we have already found out, blockchain is a useful modern technology that can serve in many industries such as banking, logistics, and business.
-There are many applications competing in the number of participants and, to stand out from the competition, developers are implementing new blockchain solutions.
+Businesses use blockchain to improve everything from payments to logistics, and the applications of blockchain keep multiplying as developers implement new blockchain solutions for fresh blockchain use cases.
 Let’s look at specific narrow areas where blockchain can be applicable.

-DeFi applications, short for “decentralized finance”, are tools for making monetary transactions.
-These include decentralized exchanges, exchange services, and other applications and blockchain platforms designed to interact with cryptocurrency.
+DeFi applications, short for “decentralized finance“, are tools for making monetary transactions.
+These include decentralized exchanges — a popular form of crypto exchange development — plus exchange services and other apps designed to interact with the blockchain network.
+If this is your niche, our guide to DeFi app development breaks down the must-have features and real costs.
 The most common types are:

 Auctions.
 Transparency is a determining factor for conducting online auctions.
 DApps make it possible to guarantee the invariability of bids and strictly fix the time they were made, eliminating the possibility of any manipulations.
 Therefore, online auctions are a promising segment for blockchain applications.
 Auctions can work with non-fungible tokens, allowing the creation of auctions and placing bids in real time.